 Recipients will be contacted via email (awards@mamts.org) within 3-5 days after the tournament to coordinate scholarship distribution.

-Certificate of Participation is available upon request by emailing awards@mamts.org after each tournament.
+Digital certificates are available upon request by emailing awards@mamts.org after each tournament.